 Can you envision a safer and more just world?
 If so, what will you do to make a difference?
-Will you join us in creating and fighting for programs and polices that improve the quality of life and promote social justice?
+Will you join us in creating and fighting for programs and policies that improve the quality of life and promote social justice?

-We offer a transformational experience that will equip you with skills in critical thinking and the knowledge you need to combat some of the most pressing justice-related problems facing our communities.
+We offer a transformational experience that will equip you with critical thinking skills and the knowledge you need to combat some of the most pressing justice-related problems facing our communities.
 Emphasizing the study of crime, criminal behavior, and social responses to criminal behavior, we will connect you with real-world opportunities both within and outside of the criminal justice system to lead and advocate for change.

 In these challenging times, we are more committed than ever to training the next generation of leaders devoted to justice, equity, and community safety.
 Click the image below for a full statement of our educational priorities.